Science

 Teaching

-• Mr M Leake – Assistant Headteacher, Chemistry
+- Mr M Leake – Assistant Headteacher, Chemistry

-• Mr P Larter – Assistant Headteacher, Chemistry
+- Mr P Larter – Assistant Headteacher, Chemistry

-• Mrs K Wade - Biology Technician
+- Mrs K Wade - Biology & Environmental Science Technician

-• Mrs S Hill - Physics Technician
+- Mrs S Hill - Physics Technician & QuEST research support.

 Faculty Introduction